International

 Historic Sites, Landmarks & Museums In Lehigh Valley

 From the humble beginnings of settlers, to the American Revolution, Industrial Revolution, and beyond, Lehigh Valley is part of the fabric of America, and that history can still be seen today around every cobblestone street, canal, and factory trestle.
-Lehigh Valley is steeped in pre-Colonial, Early American, and Industrial history, and historic Moravian Bethlehem, a National Historic Landmark District, nominated to the UNESCO World Heritage List.
-The nomination includes historic Moravian church settlements here in Bethlehem, along with Herrnhut, Germany, and Gracehill, Northern Ireland/United Kingdom.
+Lehigh Valley is steeped in pre-Colonial, Early American, and Industrial history, and historic Moravian Bethlehem, a National Historic Landmark District, a newly designated UNESCO World Heritage site.
+The World Heritage site includes Moravian Church Settlements – Bethlehem, along with other sites in Herrnhut, Germany, and Gracehill, Northern Ireland/United Kingdom.

 The names in these stories can be found in history books beyond Lehigh Valley, where names like Penn, Allen, Turner, Adams, White, Trexler, Packer, Sayre, and Schwab helped make not only Lehigh Valley, but America what it is.
 Tour the historical landmarks that still can be seen today and relive the history from our museums.